streamnative/pulsar-flink/README.md

 </table>

 #### Schema of Pulsar source
-* For topics without schema or with primitive schema in Pulsar, messages' payload is loaded to a `value` column with the corresponding type with Pulsar schema.
+* For topics without schema or with primitive schema in Pulsar, messages payload is loaded to a `value` column with the corresponding type with Pulsar schema.

 * For topics with Avro or JSON schema, their field names and field types are kept in the result rows.